stan-dev/design-docs/designs/0004-closures-fun-types.md

 This is really two proposals, one for closures (for capturing variables in scope) and one for lambdas (for anonymous functions).
 Although they naturally go together, it would be possible to adopt closures without lambdas or vice-versa.

 Disallowing lambdas would complicate standard functional idioms like maps, which rely on simple inline anonymous lambdas.

 Disallowing closures requires passing all values to higher order functions as arrays along with the packing and unpacking required.

-The main unresolved design issues are whether to capture everything by refernece or by value, and whether to support proper covarianct and contravariant typing for containers and functions.

 # Prior art
 [prior-art]: #prior-art